-Sleeping pills and minor tranquillisers are sedatives.
-This means they slow down your body and brain's functions, such as your breathing, heartbeat and thought processes.
+Sleeping pills and minor tranquillisers are sedative medications.
+This means they slow down your body and brain's functions.
+For example, this may be your breathing, heartbeat and thought processes.

 How could sleeping pills or minor tranquillisers help me?

-- reduce symptoms of anxiety, such as feeling very agitated or shaky
+- reduce your symptoms of anxiety, such as feeling very agitated or shaky

-- help you break a period of insomnia and return to a more healthy sleep pattern
+- help you overcome insomnia, so you can return to a more healthy sleep pattern.

-They can’t cure anxiety or sleeping problems, as they don't address the underlying causes, but they can help you to feel calmer and more relaxed.
+They can’t cure anxiety or insomnia.
+This is because they don't deal with the underlying causes of these problems.
+But they can help you feel calmer and more relaxed in the short term.

 Who can prescribe sleeping pills and minor tranquillisers?

-- if you have severe anxiety or insomnia that is having a significant impact on your day-to-day life
+- you have severe anxiety or insomnia that is having a significant effect on your daily life

 How long will I have to go on taking my medication?

-- they become less effective if taken over a period of time
+- they become less effective if you take them for longer period of time

-- take sleeping pills for no more than three weeks, and preferably for no more than a week
+- Take sleeping pills for no longer than three weeks, ideally no longer than a week.

-- take anxiety drugs for no more than four weeks, including the withdrawal period
+- Take anti-anxiety drugs for no longer than four weeks, including the withdrawal period.

-- try to avoid taking them every day
+- For any of these drugs, you should try to avoid taking them every day.